Useful Links & Student Help

 Each week*, student will be awarded Go4Schools points by their teacher in each subject:

-- 0 - No work has been handed in this week
+0: No remote learning has been handed in to the class teacher this week

 These points will be our primary way of feeding back to you what the teacher has seen in terms of evidence of work completed.
 We encourage you to check these and be in contact with us if there are any queries about possible discrepancies as soon as possible so we can address them.